-The District annually reports information concerning the use of restraint and seclusion to the Ohio Department of Education (ODE), as requested by ODE.
-If you wish to file a complaint, please contact the Director, Student Support Services at (614) 921-7000.
+The District annually reports information concerning the use of restraint and seclusion to the Ohio Department of Education and Workforce (ODEW), as requested by ODEW.
+If you wish to file a complaint, please contact the Director of Special Education at (614) 921-7000.